How to self-publish your book on Amazon (the ultimate guide)

 All I do is promote my e-books actively and intelligently via the Kindle Store and elsewhere, and that visibility brings my work to the attention of some readers who think.
 ‘Hey, this looks good, but I’d rather have it in hard copy.’

-In general, I’d advise newbies to launch with e-books only to start with and add in print once your e-sales reach 10,000+, but it’s your call.
+In general, I’d advise newbies to launch with e-books only to start with and add in print once your e-sales reach more than 10,000, but it’s your call.

 KDP is now offering a print option too.
 You’ll need a back jacket and spine design as well as your front cover (but those things are easy, once you have the front sorted.)
-You’ll need typesetting, to get the interior of your book looking lovely.
-Just Google ‘book typesetting” to find good alternatives – and expect to pay maybe $400+ for the pleasure.
+You’ll need typesetting, to be sure the interior of your book looks lovely.
+Just Google ‘book typesetting” to find good alternatives and expect to pay maybe $400 and up for the pleasure.
 Upload the book via KDP.
 Bingo.

 But do remember: your e-sales are likely to predominate by a large margin and your print sales will only start to take off if your e-sales do.
 And national or international distribution via bookshops is basically a fantasy, unless you have a traditional publisher to take care of that for you.